ga-wdi-lessons/react-continued/readme.md

 **Actions**
 - Define a variable called `PropTypes` equal to `React.PropTypes` right after you load in React
-- Set a property on your Search component equal to an object, who's key-value pairs are names of `props` and the values are their properties data types called on `PropTypes`
+- Set a property on your Search component equal to an object.
+Each of its keys will be the name of one of your component's `.props`The corresponding values will be the `PropTypes` declarations.

-> **Note** check out the [docs](https://facebook.github.io/react/docs/reusable-components.html#prop-validation) for more info on PropTypes
+> **NOTE:** Refer to the [docs](https://facebook.github.io/react/docs/reusable-components.html#prop-validation) for PropTypes syntax.
+>
+> **HINT:** PropTypes syntax can get a little weird.
+Functions are referred to as `func`, while booleans are `bool`.

 **Q**.
 What is adding PropTypes similar to the Rails world?